-There has long been a permanent Stony Beach specialist in Cambodia, filling the gaps since the former JTF-FA Detachment was pulled out and its responsibilities since handled by Detachment 1 in Bangkok.
+There has long been a permanent Stony Beach specialist in Cambodia, filling the gaps since the former JTF-FA Detachment was pulled out.
+It's 4esponsibilities have since handled by Detachment 1 in Bangkok.
 The Stony Beach specialist is the on-site point-of-contact and an invaluable link to the very high level Cambodia POW/MIA Committee.
-More recently, though now a few years ago, and after 14+ years of consistent League effort, the Lao Government agreed to permit a Stony Beach specialist to be permanently assigned to the US Embassy in Vientiane.
+A few years ago, and after 14+ years of consistent League effort, the Lao Government agreed to permit a Stony Beach specialist to be permanently assigned to the US Embassy in Vientiane.
 Having said that, however, they have most often been restricted to working within the limited timeframe of in-country JFAs (Joint Field Activities), rather than unescorted and pursuing opportunities as they arise.